The web design industry takes care of job #1 — making beautiful websites that are unique and special. Web designers have the brand thing down.

 Notice the icon, the loop on top demonstrates that there is a feedback loop and that you are constantly working on the website to make improvements.

-So, unfortunately, web design is using an outdated approach to software development that simply doesn’t work.
+So for all these reasons, unfortunately, web design is using an outdated approach to software development that simply doesn’t work.

 Let’s Talk About The “Launch”